Penguin (character): DC Rebirth

-In Doomsday Clock, the Penguin is among the villains who attend the underground meeting held by the Riddler to discuss the Superman Theory.
-When the Penguin suggests that they hand Moonbow and Typhoon over to the government, who supposedly gave them their powers, Typhoon attacks Penguin until the Comedian crashes the meeting.

 In the Their Dark Designs arc, the Penguin is one of four Gotham-based villains targeted by Deathstroke, Cheshire, Mr. Teeth, Merlyn, and Gunsmith.
-After being saved by Batman, he reveals that he and the other targets (the Joker, the Ridder and Catwoman) were once contacted by a supervillain named the Designer in a recruitment into a United Underworld.
+After being saved by Batman, he reveals that he and the other targets (the Joker, the Riddler and Catwoman) were once contacted by a supervillain named the Designer in a recruitment into a United Underworld.
 Batman later learns from Catwoman that Penguin's plan was to win Gotham's mayoral campaign in a legitimate election, with his competition taken out by the hired assassins.
 Penguin later gathers all of Gotham's supervillains at the Iceberg Lounge in anticipation for "The Joker War".

 In the Failsafe arc, the Penguin plans a scheme to rob the Trixie club, with Clayface taking his place.
 When Batman later tracks him down, he learns that Penguin is apparently dying of a fatal disease, with him apparently committing suicide to end his suffering.
-Penguin's actions ultimately cause the activation of the Batman of Zur-En-Arrh's Failsafe program, since the act was framed in a way to make it look like Batman murdered him.
+Penguin's actions ultimately cause the activation of the robot Failsafe, since the act was framed in a way to make it look like Batman murdered him.
 However, Catwoman gradually uncovers that Penguin has faked his death to retire to Metropolis, blaming his confrontations with Batman as an addiction.
 He subsequently leaves his criminal empire to his children Aiden and Addison Cobblepot.